juan-phzy/showtime/README.md

 # Welcome to Showtime !
 ### An academic project for Intro to Software Engineering at NYIT Spring '24

+## Description:
+This web application recommends movie showtimes to users depending on their favorite tastes.
+Users are shown actors, directors, and companies who have movies now playing in theaters.
+They are then able to choose their favorites as well as their preferred cinema and time of day to go to theaters.
+Additionally, users are given access to browse all movies now showing and coming up at their favorite cinema.

 ## Team Members:
 * Juan Hernandez
 * Tanat Sahta